HEMAPRIYARAVI/java-learning/README.md

 | 3    | Arrays, basic DSA          | ⏳ Coming up |

 ---
+## Setup and Completed Tasks ✅

+Here’s what I’ve completed so far to get started:

+- **Installed Java and IntelliJ IDEA** on my system.
+- **Set up GitHub account** to track and share my code.
+- Created a **Trello board** to plan my learning tasks and milestones.
+- Organized my learning into **Trello lists** to stay focused on progress.

 ## Notes

 This repo is mostly for me to stay consistent and motivated.
 Hoping to improve little by little every week.